ASSOCIATION OF VA PSYCHOLOGIST LEADERS

 Back to the top

-ARTICLE VIII - ELECTIONS
+ARTICLE VIII -

 Back to the top

-ARTICLE IX - MEETINGS
+ARTICLE IX - ELECTIONS

 - The annual business meeting of AVAPL will be held at a time and place